BPC 157 UK: Benefits, Risks, and Legal Considerations

 Prolotherapy

-In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to repair and regenerate damaged body structures.
+In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat pain.
+Published research has proven its pain-relieving, anti-inflammatory and regenerative benefits.3

-As prolotherapy is helping to treat the root cause of an injury or condition, it is deemed to be a permanent fix, preventing the condition from returning.
+Prolotherapy involves injecting a natural regenerative solution with tiny needles.
+This has been shown to stimulate the production of collagen cells, the small cells needed to help with pain.
+As prolotherapy is helping to treat the root cause of pain, it is deemed to be a permanent fix, preventing the symptoms from returning.

 Therapeutic Potential and Applications